algabr/stylebot/README.md

 ### PUC Canvas - Custom CSS

-I use stylebot with my custom CSS to enable a scuffed Dark Mode on Canvas Infrastructure.
+Custom CSS used to apply a scuffed dark mode in Canvas Infrastructure platform.